 Not pictured: a nearby Certain Women Criterion Blu-ray.

 STEP 4: MAKE THE MILK HOT AND MELT THE BUTTER

 My friends and I watched Sex and the City 2 for the first time in nearly a decade last week (and confirmed that it is, without exaggeration, the most evil American film of the 21st century).
 There’s a moment about halfway through where Carrie asks a hotel attendant (Dev from NBC’s Smash!!!!) to warm some milk for her before bed.
 “That is so gross, Carrie!”
 I yelled at the screen.
 “You are a grown woman!”
 Oh, how the tables have turned.

-I grabbed my gallon of whole milk from the fridge, helpfully inscribed with a cow (shout out to Evie, the titular first cow that producers Neil Kopp and Anish Savjani described as “the most disciplined actor on set”), and heated it up on medium-low for about 5 minutes.
+I grabbed my gallon of whole milk from the fridge, helpfully inscribed with a cow (shout out to Evie, the titular first cow who producers Neil Kopp and Anish Savjani described to me as “the most disciplined actor on set”), and heated it up on medium-low for about 5 minutes.
 I thought about putting it in the microwave but decided that felt too low rent.
 Then I microwaved the butter because consistency is not one of my strengths!